Sigf/lime.js/README.md

 * The draw calls for shapes are more efficient by moving some function calls to init stage
 * Adds more example
 * Adds lights

+1.4
+===
+* Major Changes on how the different classes work.
+This update is mostly cleanup.
+* Adds Phong material